imagej/imagej.github.io/_pages/help/bug-reporting-best-practices.md

 -   Activated update sites
 -   Files not up-to-date

-The {% include list-of-update-sites content='default update sites' %} are intended to be fairly stable, but if you have additional update sites enabled there can be a risk of skewed or out of date dependencies (due to changes in core libraries), and some update sites are intentionally experimental.
+The [default update sites](/list-of-update-sites) are intended to be fairly stable, but if you have additional update sites enabled there can be a risk of skewed or out of date dependencies (due to changes in core libraries), and some update sites are intentionally experimental.

 Furthermore, if you have any **LOCAL\_ONLY** or **MODIFIED** files, their behavior can not be guaranteed - as they do not match what's on the active update sites and thus can not be automatically updated in response to changes in their dependencies.